Vancouver-Datajam/Gender-Gap-in-the-Energy-Sector/README.md

 2. Descriptive Analysis and Visualization
 a.
 Descriptive Statistical Analysis (P0)
-Calculate the percentage representation of women in leadership roles across energy and non energy sectors.
+Calculate the percentage representation of women in leadership roles across energy and non-energy sectors.
 Analyze the variance and disparity within and across industries, company sizes, and provinces.
 b.
 Interactive Data Visualization (P0)
 Develop intuitive and user-friendly dashboards using visualization tools like Tableau or Power BI.